intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-xe.rst

 topic/core-for-CI
 -----------------

-This branch contains hotfixes merged last on drm-tip to quickly address issues originating from outside of the DRM subsystem repositories.
+This branch contains hotfixes merged last on :ref:`drm-tip` to quickly address issues originating from outside of the DRM subsystem repositories.
 Typically local fixes to issues brought in from a -rc1 kernel, to ensure CI health.
 They may also be temporary cherry-picks from other subsystems until the commits hit the DRM subsystem via normal channels.

 See :ref:`topic/core-for-CI` for details.